SQL Server back up to URL for Microsoft Azure Blob Storage best practices and troubleshooting

 This is caused by the TLS version supported by the Azure Storage Account.
 Changing the supported TLS version or using the workaround listed in KB4017023.

-If you are using Proxy Servers to access the internet, you may see the following issues:
+If you use Proxy Servers to access the internet, you might see the following issues:

-Proxy Servers can have settings that limit the number of connections per minute.
+Proxy servers can have settings that limit the number of connections per minute.
 The Backup to URL process is a multi-threaded process and hence can go over this limit.
 If this happens, the proxy server kills the connection.
-To resolve this issue, change the proxy settings so SQL Server is not using the proxy.
-Following are some examples of the types or error messages you may see in the error log:
+To resolve this issue, change the proxy settings so SQL Server isn't using the proxy.
+Following are some examples of the types or error messages you might see in the error log:

 Write on "https://storageaccount.blob.core.windows.net/container/BackupAzurefile.bak" failed: Backup to URL received an exception from the remote endpoint.
 Exception Message: Unable to read data from the transport connection: The connection was closed.